guidance-guarantee-programme/pension_guidance/content/living_abroad.md

 You can find a [financial adviser](/shop-around#getting-financial-advice) to help you choose the right pension option when moving abroad.
 You may be charged a fee for this advice.

-If you live in a [European Economic Area](https://www.gov.uk/eu-eea) country and need advice from a UK financial adviser, you should check they have [legal approval to give financial advice](http://www.fca.org.uk/firms/being-regulated/passporting) in your country.
+If you live in a [European Economic Area](https://www.gov.uk/eu-eea) country and need advice from a UK financial adviser, you should check they have legal approval to give financial advice - sometimes known as [passporting](http://www.fca.org.uk/firms/being-regulated/passporting) - in your country.